hapax/hapax.github.io/assets/form.md

 elementary components themselves.
-When philosophers talk about reductionism, they tend to imagine subatomic particles as small, indivisible blobs, without internal organisation or further ontological baggage.
-They have properties like charge, or mass, and obey the curious dictates of quantum mechanics, but all this is packaged irreducibly into the electron and not worth further discussion.
+When philosophers talk about reductionism, they tend to imagine subatomic particles as small, indivisible blobs, without internal organisation or further ontological bells and whistles.
+A particle might have properties like mass or charge, and obey the curious dictates of quantum mechanics, but all this is packaged irreducibly into the electron and not worth further discussion.
 But if we try and unpack all these "simple" properties, we will find